An Introduction to Inductive Statistical Inference: from Parameter Estimation to Decision-Making: Sum and product rules

 \subsection{Product rule}

-To calculate the probability of the {\bf logical product} of two propostions, $AB$, the {\bf product rule} holds that \be \lb{eq:productrule} \fbox{$\displaystyle P(AB|I) = P(A|BI)P(B|I) = P(B|AI)P(A|I) = P(BA|I) \ , $} \ee taking into account commutativity of the product operation, $AB = BA$, in the second part of this rule.
+To calculate the probability of the \textbf{logical product} of two propostions, $AB$, the \textbf{product rule} holds that \be \lb{eq:productrule} \fbox{$\displaystyle P(AB|I) = P(A|BI)P(B|I) = P(B|AI)P(A|I) = P(BA|I) \ , $} \ee taking into account commutativity of the product operation, $AB = BA$, in the second part of this rule.

-Re-arranging, and assuming that $P(A|I) > 0$ resp.~$P(B|I) > 0$ apply, alternative representations of the product rule are given by \be P(A|BI) = \frac{P(AB|I)}{P(B|I)} \ , \qquad\qquad P(B|AI) = \frac{P(BA|I)}{P(A|I)} \ . \ee The first variant is generally referred to as the {\bf conditional probability} of proposition~$A$, given proposition $B$ is true and relevant background information~$I$ is available.
-Analogously, the second variant expresses the {\bf conditional probability} of proposition~$B$, given proposition~$A$ is true and~$I$ is known.
+Re-arranging, and assuming that $P(A|I) > 0$ resp.~$P(B|I) > 0$ apply, alternative representations of the product rule are given by \be P(A|BI) = \frac{P(AB|I)}{P(B|I)} \ , \qquad\qquad P(B|AI) = \frac{P(BA|I)}{P(A|I)} \ . \ee The first variant is generally referred to as the \textbf{conditional probability} for proposition~$A$ to be true, given proposition $B$ is true and relevant background information~$I$ is available.
+Analogously, the second variant expresses the \textbf{conditional probability} for proposition~$B$ to be true, given proposition~$A$ is true and~$I$ is known.

-In preparation of concepts of importance in subsequent chapters, it is fitting at this stage to briefly raise the following point.
-The quantity $P(AB|I)$ [or $P(BA|I)$] occuring in the product rule~(\ref{eq:productrule}) represents the {\bf joint probability} for propositions~$A$ and~$B$, given background information~$I$.
-It is instructive to formally supplement~$A$ and~$B$ by their logical complements, $\overline{A}$ and~$\overline{B}$, and to represent the {\bf joint probabilities} for all possible product combinations of these propositions, given~$I$, in the form of a $2 \times 2$~contingency table.
-By way of summation, separately across row and column entries, while respecting the sum rule~(\ref{eq:sumrule}), the concept of a {\bf marginal probability} for a proposition, given~$I$, is introduced.
+In preparation of concepts of importance to be introduced in subsequent chapters, it is fitting at this stage to briefly raise the following point.
+The quantity $P(AB|I)$ [or $P(BA|I)$] occuring in the product rule~(\ref{eq:productrule}) represents the \textbf{joint probability} for propositions~$A$ and~$B$ to be simultaneously true, given background information~$I$.
+It is instructive to formally supplement~$A$ and~$B$ by their logical complements, $\overline{A}$ and~$\overline{B}$, and to represent the \textbf{joint probabilities} for all possible product combinations of these propositions, given~$I$, in the form of a $2 \times 2$~contingency table.
+By way of summation, separately across row and column entries, while respecting the sum rule~(\ref{eq:sumrule}), the concept of a \textbf{marginal probability} for a proposition to be true, given~$I$, is introduced.
 The kind of $2 \times 2$~contingency table just outlined is depicted in Tab.~\ref{tab:jointdistr}.